 Progress meetings take place at various points leading to the Wednesday evening deadline.
-The editor leads these and the deputy editor is present throughout.
-Both may raise legal or ethical questions.
+The editor leads these and all senior staff present throughout.
+All may raise legal or ethical questions.
 Some of these may be answered by asking a writer in to discuss directly.
-On other occasions, they may involve a conversation with the in-house lawyer.
+On other occasions, they may involve a conversation with the in-house lawyer or the Reader's Editor.